What is product adoption?

-With the shift to subscription-based software licensing, product adoption has become much more critical than it was in the on-prem era.
+With the shift to subscription-based software licensing, product engagement–and specifically product adoption–has become much more critical than it was in the on-prem era.
 Product managers have always focused on improving the customer experience, but promoting activation early is more important than ever in SaaS, where software products are purchased every month.

 How does onboarding impact product and feature adoption?